 mSootheBox has grown from previous work conducted by the Centre for Women’s Mental Health (CWMH).
 One tool that has been shown to be effective for managing self-harming behaviours is the use of safe distraction techniques.
 These techniques help a person to resist the immediate urge to harm by shifting their attention to other activities.
 It is therefore vital that this support is accessible to a person on-demand and in their immediate environment.
 However, this is currently not the case, as these techniques are often needed most outside of normal service hours, such as late at night when a child or young person may feel lonely.
 The mSootheBox app will explore how we can use Augmented Reality (AR) technology to create interactive, context-rich and personalised self-harm distractions, which can be accessed on demand by the child or young person through a smartphone or tablet.
 It is hoped that this will make it easier for children and young people to manage and prevent their self-harming behaviours.

 To make this happen, CAMHS.Digital have organised a series of interactive workshops to work collaboratively with experts from Sparta Digital and young people to co-design initial ideas for the mSootheBox app.
 The workshops will be varied and include brainstorming sandpit, high level paper prototyping, reverse mentoring and interactive discussions, giving young people the opportunity to also develop their own skills.
-In June 2019, all stakeholders will present the ideas to clinicians, academics, industry partners and service users at an exciting ‘Roadshow’ event.
+Finally, all stakeholders will present the ideas to clinicians, academics, industry partners and service users at an exciting ‘Roadshow’ event.